mstocco/mariostoc.co/content/races/2023-victoria-sprint.md

 150's.
 Fun, but way higher than I typically ride at.

-Once into my running shoes, I settled into a comfortable _5:10/km_ pace on the trail.  _Niki_ would pass me for good early into the run; I'd get passed by a couple more men but that's it.
+Once into my running shoes, I settled into a comfortable _5:10/km_ pace on the trail.
+Early into the run, _Niki_ would pass me for good.
+I was passed by a two more men but that's it.

 After the turnaround, I watched who in the outbound crowd